Search

 Champions4Change Ann Marie Lee

-To become a champion, a champion must either be:
+To become a Champion, you must either be:

-• A person who cares/works with people with ARF or RHD for example, members of a community with high prevalence of ARF or RHD, a health care worker who supports patients with ARF or RHD and/or professional ally’s (friends) of the program who support the program and want to contribute to making lasting and positive change towards ending RHD.
+• Members of a community with high prevalence of ARF or RHD, a health care worker who supports patients with ARF or RHD and/or professional ally’s (friends) of the program who support the program and want to contribute to making lasting and positive change towards ending RHD.

 You might also be interested in...